FLAGSHIP PROJECT 003: HAVANA

 It is through their lens that we are opened and able to see a certain beauty in the kind of community that is cultivated when a lifestyle is absent from advanced technology, the worldwide web, free journalism, workforce competition, and the opportunity to leave and travel at leisure.
 There is a depth and pureness lived there among the people that is inspiring as they function like a family — always sharing everything they own and being fully present in one another’s lives.

 However, we also see the faded colors, the failing architecture, and the despair and disadvantages that arise from the lack of having access to important life basics such as medical technology and care, dependable food provision, and not being able to pursue a chosen career path.
 It is through the eyes of their youth, that our students’ narratives let us into the society’s complicated brokenness while unveiling the great hope that exists and beckons in the horizon.

-100% of proceeds fund education and workforce preparation as well as provides for basic humanitarian needs for 400 neighborhood children and 2,000 community members, and 50% funds ongoing project implementation providing kids with the tools they need to share their perspectives and create change.
+100% of proceeds fund education and workforce preparation as well as provides for basic humanitarian needs for 400 neighborhood children and 2,000 community members through the services of Campo Amor.